Example SIP Return Calculations

 | Volatility Impact | Smoothened over time | Fully exposed to market swings |

 SIP reduces timing risk by spreading investments over time, whereas lumpsum investing may generate higher returns during strong bull markets but carries higher short-term volatility.
-Explore different investment scenarios using our Lumpsum Investment Calculator.
+For investors who want to increase their SIP amount each year in line with salary growth, explore the complete step-up SIP guide or run scenarios using our Lumpsum Investment Calculator.
+Also read: SIP vs lumpsum investment: key differences explained.

 How Much Can ₹10,000 Monthly SIP Grow in 20 Years?

 If you invest ₹10,000 per month for 20 years at an expected annual return of 12%, your total investment would be ₹24,00,000.
-Due to the power of compounding, the projected maturity value can be significantly higher than the invested amount.
+Due to the power of compounding, the projected maturity value comes to approximately ₹99.91 lakh, nearly ₹1 crore from a relatively modest monthly commitment.

 Learn how fund expenses impact your long-term returns in what is expense ratio in mutual funds.